Address: eToro (UK) Ltd. 24th floor, One Canada Square Canary Wharf E14 5AB London, United Kingdom

 Historical events in the financial markets act as a reminder that traders need to be vigilant when selecting their counterparties.
 Large firms, such as eToro, with global coverage and a highly visible profile have a lot to lose from any regulatory misdemeanors or operational malfunctions.
 To some extent the threat of reputational risks helps to align the interest of the platform and the individual account holder as both would have a lot to lose from any problems of this kind. eToro scores highly in this category.

 As one of the more established FX and CFD brokers, eToro has developed a reputation of being a natural home for the casual or less advanced trader.
 A market leader in terms of copy and social trading means it has a committed following from the group of traders who prefer a more hands-off approach.
-The platform though is not only about copy trading and the self-trading area of the site offers a good range of assets and markets to trade and with competitive pricing.
+On analysis of our eToro broker review, we found that the platform though is not only about copy trading and the self-trading area of the site offers a good range of assets and markets to trade and with competitive pricing.

 With an easy to use and visually appealing web-based platform, many traders will find this one of the most user-friendly brokers around.
 Web-based platforms are also good for any trader who does not want the hassle of downloading separate charting software, just beware the reported problems other traders have flagged up with the platform freezing at times.